cheminfo/nmrium-docs/docs/20_1d-spectra/50-peaks/50-peaks.md

 ### Select a single signal

 To select a single signal, click the "peaks picking" button.
 Move the mouse over the signal you want to specify while holding down the left mouse button and pressing the Shift key.
 The peak shift appears over the signal.
-The exact value of the signal can be found in a table on the right side on thepanel peaks.
+The exact value of the signal can be found in a table on the right side on the panel peaks.

 ### Automatic peaks picking